remrama/DREaM/docs/source/annotation.rst

    <p>Last night I had a few dreams.
 In the first dream, <span class="nonlucid">I was with a group of people who I'd never seen before.
 They tried to pressure me into playing baseball with them but I didn't want to.</span> The second dream was way more boring.
 I was shopping at the local store for things I needed to build a birdhouse.
 I might have had a third dream too, not sure.</p>

    <p>Dream 1: <span class="nonlucid">I was with a group of people who I'd never seen before.
 They tried to pressure me into playing baseball with them but I didn't want to.</span> Dream 2: The second dream was way more boring.
 I was shopping at the local store for things I needed to build a birdhouse.
 I might have had a third dream too, not sure.
 Dream 3: I was in an episode of Lost, not a main character.</p>

+   <p>I had a few dreams.
+The first one I don't remember much, I think I was in an abandoned building looking for my dog.
+In the second dream, <span class="nonlucid">I was a member of a rock band.
+We had lots of shows and were in the middle of a tour across the globe.</span> I remember that <span class="nonlucid">we were about to finish our final show when the stage fell down.</span></p>
    </em>
    </blockquote>